metrorailings/OwlBlog/content/posts/week-10-supercontest-picks-1.md

 #### _History_

 It's hard to draw comparisons between these two teams.
 Miami is just starting their third game with Tua as their quarterback.
-And it's hard to ascribe any definitive identity to their defensive unit, as its been built more as a hybrid defense capable of shifting identities from week to week.
+And it's hard to ascribe any definitive identity to their defensive unit, as its been built more as a hybrid defense capable of shifting identities on a weekly basis.
 Still, the Chargers did face a similarly complex defense not too long ago in Denver, and it looks like Herbert fared pretty well.

 #### _Weather_